jagregory/abrash-zen-of-asm/src/chapter-14.md

 All of the wonderful branching tricks we've encountered in this chapter notwithstanding, you're still better off from a performance perspective when you don't branch.
 Granted, branching can often be beneficial from a code-size perspective, but performance is more often an issue than is size.
 Also, the improvements in performance that can be achieved by not-branching are relatively far greater than the improvements in size that can be achieved by judicious branching.

-Think back again to [Listing 11-27](#listing-11-27), in which we sped up a case-insensitive string comparison considerably simply by looking up the uppercase version of each character in a table instead of using a mere five instructions — and at most one branch — to convert each character to uppercase. *Only rarely can code-only calculations, especially calculations that involve branching, beat table look-ups.* What's more, we could speed the code up a good deal more by using pure or partial in-line code rather than looping every two characters.
-If we wanted to, we could effectively eliminate nearly every single branch in the string-comparison code — and the code would be much the faster for it.
+Think back again to [Listing 11-27](#listing-11-27), in which we sped up a case-insensitive string comparison considerably simply by looking up the uppercase version of each character in a table instead of using a mere five instructions—and at most one branch—to convert each character to uppercase. *Only rarely can code-only calculations, especially calculations that involve branching, beat table look-ups.* What's more, we could speed the code up a good deal more by using pure or partial in-line code rather than looping every two characters.
+If we wanted to, we could effectively eliminate nearly every single branch in the string-comparison code—and the code would be much the faster for it.

 No matter how tight your code is, if it branches it *can* be made faster.
 Whether it *is* made faster is purely a matter of: a) your ability to bring techniques such as table look-ups and in-line code to bear, and b) your willingness to trade the extra bytes those techniques require for the cycles they save.
 To that list I might add a third, slightly different condition: c) the degree to which the performance of the code matters.